MIFIDPRU 8 Disclosure

 • includes measures to mitigate conflicts of interest in accordance with the Firm’s conflicts of interest policies.

-For the year ended 31 March 2023, the Firm paid the following amounts:
+For the year ended 31 March 2024, the Firm paid/awarded the following amounts:

 13 Material Risk Takers32 Non-Material Risk Takers